yesnik/linux-guides/virtualbox.md

 ```
 You'll see the attached *.vdi* disk at `/dev/sdb`

-4. Use the following command to partition the device
+4. Use the following command to manipulate this disk's partition table:

 ```bash
 fdisk /dev/sdb
 ```